rasmusab/officialcocktails/officialcocktails.com/content/cocktails/sex_on_the_beach.md

 ![](/cocktail-images/sex_on_the_beach.jpeg)

-## Directions for how to make a Sex on the beach
+## Directions for how to make the Sex on the beach

 1. Fill a highball glass with ice.
 2. Add 4 cl of vodka to the glass.